kersvers/beequip/README.md

 ## Getting Started

+Environment Variables

+To set up your environment variables:

+1. Rename the `.env.example` file to `.env`
+2. Update the variables in the `.env` file with your own values

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev